Projeto-Pindorama/copacabana/docs/docs/intro/prologue.md

 (in special Red Hat *et caterva*) rather than making an usable Linux live distribution.
 I don't want to be an elitist bastard here, the main idea is really good, but it was unfortunately poorly executed and blind by political ideals.
+By the way, the last time I've booted antiX was in somewhere between March and June 2019, so it may have changed a lot since then.
+I also hope I haven't offended the creators as individuals, because they seem like really nice people.

 So, after suffering for a while, I've called `chexier` and talked about creating a Devuan remix (in brazilian software communities, it's called a "refisefuquis") for